Economy of the Ming dynasty: Recovery and development during the Hongwu era (1368–1398)

-Expansion during the Yongle era
+Expansion during the Yongle era (1402–1424)

-As a result of the civil war from 1399 to 1402, there was a 10% decrease in the number of taxpayers.
-This led to a decrease in the land tax revenue, which only yielded about 30 million dan in 1402.
+The civil war from 1399 to 1402 reduced the number of taxpayers by 10%, causing land tax revenue to fall to about 30 million dan in 1402.
 After a decade, the economy recovered and the tax revenue increased to 33 million dan in 1412/13.
 Despite this recovery, the area of cultivated land did not expand.
 Additionally, there was a significant decrease in the supplies of soldier-peasants, from 23.5 million dan of grain in 1403 to 5.2 million dan in 1423.
 According to Ray Huang, these numbers reflect a decrease in the planned contributions of soldier-peasants, rather than an actual change in supplies, which were already low to begin with.
 Furthermore, during the Yongle era, state spending doubled or even tripled compared to the Hongwu era.
 This increase in spending was not funded by higher taxes, but rather by an increase in corvée labor and supplies.